jpiper5/jpiper5/README.md

 ## Hi!
 I am a Human Systems Engineering student with a focus in User Experience.
 I am also a SCAP scholar and I will be continuing my education with ASU by pursuing a Master's degree in User Experience in the spring of 2026.
 In my time at ASU I have discovered a passion for web development.
-I have worked with HTML and CSS for a year and started learning JavaScript over the past 3 months.
-I will be particitpating in a Global Career Accelerator program in the spring where I will earn a certification in HTML & CSS and JavaScript & Web Development.
-I have experience using tools such as CodePen, Figma, and Balsamiq.
+I have worked with HTML and CSS for over a year and started learning JavaScript over the past 6 months.
+I am particitpating in the Global Career Accelerator program where I will earn a certification in HTML & CSS and JavaScript & Web Development.
+I have experience using tools such as Webflow, Figma, and Balsamiq.
 Check out my pinned repositories to see what I've been working on!
 - ✨ My Behance Profile: https://www.behance.net/jessicapiper2
 - ✨ My CodePen Profile: https://codepen.io/jpiper5
 - ✨ My LinkedIn Profile: www.linkedin.com/in/jessica-piper-5a041b2b0